KyleEdwardDonaldson/Lighthouse/docs/overview.md

 ## The Great Mystery

-No one knows how the Tempest Rift formed.
+No one knows how the Rift formed.
 Theories range from:
 - A natural cosmic catastrophe
 - An ancient civilization's failed experiment
 - A divine creation to connect scattered worlds
 - A wound in reality that refuses to heal

-What is certain: the Rift has existed for at least ten thousand years, based on the oldest navigation songs and lighthouse records.
+What is certain: the Rift has existed for at least ten thousand years, based on the oldest navigation songs and beacon records.
 And it shows no signs of closing.

 ⚡ *"To understand the Rift is to understand that some mysteries are meant to be sailed, not solved."* — Navigator's Creed